helidon-io/helidon-labs/hols/grafana/README.md

 ## Configure and Start Promtail, Loki, Prometheus, and Grafana

 Next is to install and configure the monitoring stack.
-For convenience we put configuration for our monitoring stack in a common directory.
+For convenience we put the configuration files for the monitoring stack in a common directory.
 You can find these configuration files in the same directory as this README.

 ```shell